olekolek1000/multipixel/README.md

 ## **An app for multiplayer drawing on an infinite canvas.**

-Server written in C++, client written in Typescript.
+Server written in Rust (formerly in C++, see "legacy_cpp" branch), client written in Typescript.

 This is the final C++ release of the Multipixel server.
 See `rust` branch for the most current development status.